anantone/mysite/src/_posts/2025-11-15-how-to-how-to.md

 date:   2025-11-15 10:33:03 +0100
 categories: docs
 ---
-This guide shows how to write a how-to guide to show how to use any type of resource that [requires documentation](/docs/2025/12/22/what-requires-documentation).
+This guide shows how to write a how-to guide to show how to use any type of resource that [requires documentation][what-requires-documentation].

 ## What you will need